top of page

 Survey Fatigue & Low Signal: Students expressed a general reluctance to participate in optional surveys.
 This meant any system relying on it would suffer from low participation and incomplete data, making effective personalization impossible.

-Based on these findings, I presented a new direction to stakeholders and recommended a fundamental pivot.
+Initial research revealed that the relying on the survey was not a feasible path forward due to both student behavior and technical limitations.
+I presented a new direction to stakeholders and recommended a fundamental pivot.
 We reframed the core challenge from passively using existing data to actively empowering students to build their own experience.

 Reframed Challenge: